 The home and refuge of Lawrence of Arabia

-When T. E. Lawrence first bought Clouds Hill, it was a rough and ready bolt hole.
+When TE Lawrence first bought Clouds Hill, it was a rough and ready bolt hole.
 Lawrence chose the cottage, in part, as a place where he could escape his new-found celebrity.
-During the First World War, he had served as a military and intelligence officer in the Middle East.
+During the First World War he had served as a military and intelligence officer in the Middle East.
 He had since earned a great deal of attention and accolades for his achievements.
-The public’s imagination was fuelled by media stories of his heroism and romanticised images of him in Arab dress.
+The public’s imagination was fuelled by media stories of his heroism and images of him in Middle Eastern dress.

 A writer's retreat

 When he found the cottage he was working in a tank corps under the pseudonym Private TE Shaw.
 Lawrence began renovating the cottage, following Arts and Crafts principles, from 1922, to make it his main home.

 He found Clouds Hill a secluded and restful home and wrote a number of books here.
 But he also entertained many friends from the worlds of literature and the visual arts including Thomas Hardy, George Bernard Shaw, Augustus John, Siegfried Sassoon and EM Forster.